 Weber also avoids using permanent dyes on the roots.
 He prefers keeping the natural color or going with a semi-permanent dye.
 This is because roots sometimes come in lighter, which can result in a dark band of color that will need to be touched up.

 Do you like vibrant shades?
-Then there’s one coloring technique that you should try this year — colored roots are a glamorous and impressive trend that’s back in 2018!
-This year, the stylists decided to surprise us and began applying shadow root technique using unicorn colors, smoothly blurring into pastel along the entire hair length – whereas the roots still remain darker than the other hair, creating the shadow effect.
+Then, there’s one coloring technique that you should try this year – colored roots.
+This involves applying the shadow root technique using unicorn colors, smoothly blurring into pastel along the entire hair length – whereas the roots still remain darker than the other hair, creating the shadow effect.

 This means that colorists suggest you shouldn’t suffer because of overgrown roots, and that you can diversify with different shades.
 For example, you can try coloring your roots in pastel tones, or try out some interesting and unusual bright colors.
 Use any color scheme, and then you’ll definitely be edgy and very stylish!

 If you want to try this intriguing hair coloring technique, but still haven’t decided which option to choose, here are some of the most creative and unique!
 Choose the best one for you and impress everybody around with your new stunning hairstyle.
 Let’s take a look.

 This combination of techniques looks very attractive on the hair.
 For brown-haired girls, as well as for blondes, this option is ideal because it’s characterized by the subtle transition from the darkened roots to the luxurious natural shade of burnt hair on the tips, which is very voguish now.